 When should baby take their first flight?
 4, 6, 10 months too young?

 There is no perfect time to fly with a baby since they are changing by the day (sometimes minute!), and it will be an adventure at any age.
 That said, flying before 6 months is quite a bit easier in our experience.
 Don’t delay your trip on the grounds of “waiting until the baby is a bit bigger!”
-An older baby want wants to crawl and explore (entertainment recommendations are below) so the benefits and challenges grow on both sides.
+An older baby wants to crawl and explore (entertainment recommendations are below) so the benefits and challenges grow on both sides.

 But what about germs?